 Family enraged over outcome to racially-charged murder case

-After being confronted about threatening to rape 16-year-old Jenny Martin, Aaron White challenged the accusants to meet to "settle the dispute" at his residence.
-The story will likely end with White's father, defendant, serving a short sentence of 2 to 4 years for murdering one of the accusants with an illegally-purchased weapon.
+After being confronted about threatening to rape 16-year-old Jenny Martin, Aaron White challenged his classmates to meet him to "settle the dispute" at his residence.
+That is how the story begins.
+The story will likely end with White's father serving a measily 2 to 4 year sentence for murdering one of the boys, who was unarmed, with an illegally-purchased weapon.

-The murder victim, 17-year-old Daniel Cicciaro Jr., was unarmed when he neared defendant's driveway.
-In the middle of an argument, defendant shot Cicciaro in the head from no more than three inches away.
-Of course, defendant claimed that the shooting was an accident, but what really mattered in the trial was race: defendant was not white and Cicciaro, despite being a darker Italian, was white (enough).
+The murder victim, 17-year-old Daniel Cicciaro Jr., appears to have been shot in the head short of the defendant's driveway - from no more than three inches away.
+Of course, defendant claimed that the shooting was an accident, but what really mattered in the trial was race: the defendant was not white and Cicciaro, despite being a darker Italian, was white (enough).

 In court, defendant was accompanied by representatives from the Nation of Islam.
 He told the stories he had heard as a child, particularly the one about the Ku Klux Klan burning down his grandfather's store in the 1920's.
 Defendant testified that he feared for his life when Cicciaro arrived with friends, and the defense likened the group of boys to a "lynch mob."

 Predictably, that all changed.
-It was just a matter of how long the Cicciaro's would continue to say the politically-correct things that the press wanted and hold back the comments that the media would be afraid to touch.
-Naturally, when Cicciaro's father learned that defendant would only serve between 2 and 4 years in prison instead of a maximum sentence of 16 years, he was no longer in a mood to play along.
-In the post-trial press conference, Mr. Cicciaro blamed real things and real people like the defendant, not concepts like 'the history of race relations between whites and blacks' or the nation's "violent past".
+All it took was the final judgement, in connection with the race card that had been out the entire time, and Cicciaro's decision to ignore it to win favor.
+Naturally, when Cicciaro's father realized what had happened, he was no longer in a mood to play along.
+In the post-trial press conference, Mr. Cicciaro blamed real things and real people like the defendant, not abstract concepts like the history of race relations between whites and blacks or the nation's "violent past".
 In Mr. Cicciaro's words:

 "Nice message it sends to society that as long as you’re black and there’s a problem at the end of your driveway you can grab an illegal handgun and shoot someone in the face and get away with it," said Cicciaro.